Azure/aad-pod-identity/docs/readmes/README.known-issues.md

 This section lists the major known issues with aad-pod-identity.
 For a complete list of issues, please check our [GitHub issues page](https://github.com/Azure/aad-pod-identity/issues) or [file a new issue](https://github.com/Azure/aad-pod-identity/issues/new?assignees=&labels=bug&template=bug_report.md&title=) if your issue is not listed.

 - NMI pods not yet running during a cluster autoscaling event
-- User Managed Identity deleted and recreated with the same name in Azure
+- User-assigned managed identity deleted and recreated with the same name in Azure

 ## NMI pods not yet running during a cluster autoscaling event